 The Betty M. Unterberger Prize is intended to recognize and encourage distinguished research and writing by graduate students in the field of diplomatic history.
 The Prize of $1,000 is awarded biannually (in odd years) to the author of a dissertation, completed during the previous two calendar years, on any topic in United States foreign relations history.
 The Prize is announced at the annual SHAFR conference.
 The Prize was established in 2004 to honor Betty Miller Unterberger, a founder of SHAFR and long-time professor of diplomatic history at Texas A&M University.

 Procedures: A dissertation completed in 2017 or 2018 may be submitted for the 2019 prize by the author or by the author's advisor.

 To nominate a dissertation,

-- Send a letter of nomination and electronic version of the dissertation to Jim Meriwether at [email protected] no later than February 1 to be considered.
+- Send a letter of nomination and electronic version of the dissertation to Jonathan Nashel, [email protected], no later than February 1 to be considered.